cy235/DE_AWS_S3_Spark/README.md

 AWS_ACCESS_KEY_ID=YOUR_AWS_ACCESS_KEY
 AWS_SECRET_ACCESS_KEY=YOUR_AWS_SECRET_KEY
 ```
-Create an S3 Bucket named `yourname-inputToSpark` where the input will be stored.
+Create an S3 Bucket named `yourname-input-to-spark` where the input will be stored.
-Create an S3 Bucket named `yourname-outputFromSpark` where output results from Spark will be stored.
+Create an S3 Bucket named `yourname-output-from-spark` where output results from Spark will be stored.

 Finally, run the following command: